 Master of Legal and Forensic Psychology

-The Master of Legal and Forensic Psychology (MLFP) program, offered in collaboration with the Department of Criminology, Law and Society, will focus on the intersection of psychology and legal issues, with an emphasis on the use of psychological principles, theories, and research to better understand legal processes and systems.
+The Master of Legal and Forensic Psychology (MLFP) program, offered in collaboration between the Department of Psychological Science and the Department of Criminology, Law and Society, will focus on the intersection of psychology and legal issues, with an emphasis on the use of psychological principles, theories, and research to better understand legal processes and systems.
 One of the strengths of this program is its promotion of interdisciplinary learning.
-At its core, the forensic and legal studies program will integrate facets of psychology, forensics and the law.
+At its core, the MLFP program will integrate facets of psychology, forensics and the law.
 Students will be immersed in an interdisciplinary field devoted to advancing scholarship, testing theories, and engaging in public service relevant to individual-level participation and experiences in legal contexts.
 Degree recipients will enjoy a wide range of career opportunities in academic settings, research and policy institutes, government agencies, and a variety of public and private sector organizations and agencies.
-CLICK HERE to learn more about the program.

 The MLFP program is distinct from the Master of Advanced Study (M.A.S.) in Criminology, Law and Society.
-CLICK HERE to learn more about that program.
+Learn more about that program.